junxit/us-congress-bills-112/metadata.md

 - 2012-07-11 — Passed/agreed to in House: On passage Passed by recorded vote: 244 - 185 (Roll no. 460).
 - 2012-07-11 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4807)
 - 2012-07-11 — The previous question was ordered pursuant to the rule. (consideration: CR H4806)
+- 2012-07-12 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-07-16 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 451.